soarsmu/CodeNLM/README.md

 # Code Structure
-**non-ascii_sequences_to_unk.py** is a preprocessing script that can be used to remove non-ascii sequences from the data and replace them with a special symbol.

-**create_subtoken_data.py** is also a preprocessing script that can be used to subtokenize data based on the heuristic of [Allamanis et al. (2015)](https://miltos.allamanis.com/publications/2015suggesting/).
+**scripts** contains all shell scripts for running experiments.

 **reader.py** contains utility functions for reading data and providing batches for training and testing of models.

-**code_nlm.py** contains the implementation of our NLM for code and supports training, perplexity/cross-entropy calculation, code-completion simulation as well as dynamic versions of the test scenarios.
-The updated implementation has also some new features, previously not present in the code.
-That is measuring identifier specific performance for code completion.
-Another new feature implements a simple n-gram cache for identifiers that better simulates use of the model in an IDE where such information would be present.
-In order to use the identifier features a file containing identifier information must be provided through the options.
+**code_nlm.py** contains the implementation of our NLM for code and supports training, perplexity/cross-entropy calculation, code-completion simulation, measuring identifier specific performance for code completion.

 # Usage